browserengineering/book/book/animations.md

 blue square underneath the green one.

 [^not-really]: Actually, even the current code is not correct now that we have transforms.
-Since a transform animtion moves content around, it also affects whether content overlaps.
+Since a transform animation moves content around, it also affects whether content overlaps.
 I conveniently chose a demo that starts out overlapping, but if it didn't start out overlapping our browser would not correctly notice when overlap starts happening during the animation.
 I've